cizuora/Computer-Science/README.md

 🧔🏾: I am Chidera Izuora.
 Welcome to my GitHub page.
 - I'm currently working on getting my Computer Science degree.
 - I'm interested in becoming a Computer Network Architect
-- I'm using the website https://teachyourselfcs.com/ to learn all aspects of computer Science
+- I'm using the website [Computer Science](https://teachyourselfcs.com/) to learn all aspects of computer Science